 Friends was filmed here and part of the tour included the Central Perk set and visitors were invited to take part in a scene.
 We scarpered at this point as we don’t really fancy ourselves as the next Ross or Rachel!

 There is a Harry Potter exhibition, with many costumes and props from the movies.
-We also saw a preview of the new Fantastic Beasts film which will be released this summer, which looks amazing.
 They even had a sorting hat which children (and the young at heart) can find out which house they would belong to at Hogwarts.
 My 10 year old was sorted into Griffindor, which was a relief as he’s a dead ringer for a Weasley brother!

 There was even a little Dobby, which is just as ugly in real life!